Contraz/demosys-py/docs/source/settings.rst

     EFFECT_MANAGER = 'demosys.effects.managers.single.SingleEffectManager'

-More effect managers will be added to framework soon.
-Read the detailed section about effect mangers for more info.
+More info in the :doc:`effectmanagers` section.

 SHADER_DIRS/FINDERS
 ^^^^^^^^^^^^^^^^^^^

-``DIRS`` contains absolute paths the ``FileSystemFinder`` will look for shader while ``EffectDirectoriesFinder`` will look for shaders in all registered effects in the order they were added.
+``SHADER_DIRS`` contains absolute paths the ``FileSystemFinder`` will look for shaders.

+``EffectDirectoriesFinder`` will look for shaders in all registered effects in the order they were added.
+This assumes you have a ``shaders`` directory in your effect package.
-The ``FileSystemFinder`` will look in all paths specified in ``SHADER_DIRS``.
-All paths must be absolute (just join on ``PROJECT_DIR``).
-This is a good way to add project-global shaders used by multiple effecst.

 .. code:: python

+    # Register a project-global shader directory
     SHADER_DIRS = (
         os.path.join(PROJECT_DIR, 'resources/shaders'),
     )

+    # This is the defaults is the property is not defined
     SHADER_FINDERS = (
         'demosys.core.shaderfiles.finders.FileSystemFinder',
         'demosys.core.shaderfiles.finders.EffectDirectoriesFinder',